 Equity-oriented marketable alternative funds consist of funds of funds and limited partnerships that seek to achieve capital appreciation primarily through trading, investing in and selling equity securities.
 Many of the funds had lock-up periods, which have expired.
 Redemptions vary between quarterly, annually and every three years with notice periods between 30 days and 180 days.
-There were not unfunded commitments at June 30, 2020.
+There were no unfunded commitments at June 30, 2021.

 Inflation hedging funds consist of real estate funds, natural resources and hedge funds.
-Real estate funds totaling \$27,035,000 and \$5,223,000 at June 30, 2020 and 2019, respectively, invest across the major four categories of commercial real estate: office, industrial, multifamily and retain.
+Inflation hedging - real estate funds totaling \$31,498,000 and \$27,035,000 at June 30, 2021 and 2020, respectively, invest across the major four categories of commercial real estate: office, industrial, multi-family and retain.
 These are limited partnerships with 10 to 12 year lives and cannot be sold.
 The underlying investments in the real estate funds are valued using comparable sales, dividend discount and income approach methods.
 Distributions are made as underlying investments are sold.

-Natural resource funds totaling \$18,623,000 and \$7,132,000 at June 30, 2020 and 2019, respectively, primarily invest in mid-stream and down-stream oil and gas opportunities and timber opportunities.
+Inflation hedging - natural resource funds totaling \$24,677,000 and \$18,623,000 at June 30, 2021 and 2020, respectively, primarily invest in mid-stream and down-stream oil and gas opportunities and timber opportunities.
 Most partnerships have a 10 to 12 year lives and valuation techniques include, but are not limited to, the income approach and public market equivalent methods.
 Funds cannot be sold, but distributions are received as underlying investments are liquidated.

-Hedge funds totaling \$43,021,000 and \$43,020,000 at June 30, 2020 and 2019, respectively, consist of credit and equity funds.
+Inflation hedging - hedge funds totaling \$65,086,000 and \$43,021,000 at June 30, 2021 and 2020, respectively, consist of credit and equity funds.
 Underlying equity positions are valued using market quotes or dealer pricing.
 These funds can be redeemed either monthly or annually.

-Newfields is committed to investing approximately \$8,077,000 of additional funds in these investments at June 30, 2020.
+Newfields is committed to investing approximately \$13,141,000 of additional funds in these investments at June 30, 2021.

 Private equity/venture capital funds consist of venture capital and special situations.
 The venture capital funds have lives that range from 10 to 12 years and cannot be sold.
 Distributions are received as individual portfolio holdings are liquidated.
+Newfields is committed to investing approximately \$44,207,000 of additional funds in these investments at June 30, 2021.